Solvent Effects on Triplet Yields in BODIPY-Based Photosensitizers: Lifetimes and triplet yields

 In BoPTH, it is clear that our calculated rates overestimate of the extent of triplet formation, with a value of 0.930 in TOL being $\sim 27 \%$ larger than the experimental singlet oxygen yield.
 While it is true that the singlet oxygen yield corresponds to a strict lower bound to $\Phi_T$, we observe only slightly a smaller triplet yield in ACN, which is experimentally reported to form triplet states in negligible amounts.
 The smaller value of $\Phi_T$ in ACN can be directly linked to the enhanced rate of non-radiative charge recombination that results from dielectric stabilization of the $\ct$ state.
 The calculated fluorescence yields are in considerably better agreement with those inferred experimentally, these being 0.004 in ACN and 0.010 in TOL\cite{uddin2023twist}, with our results being similarly small and the ratio in fluorescence yields between TOL and ACN also being roughly 2.
 This indicates that our description successfully predicts that decay to the ground state is dominated by non-radiative channels.

 We believe that the most relevant source of error in our calculations are inaccuracies in the electronic excitation energies of all states, especially that of the $\ct$ state.
 The triplet yield can be exponentially sensitive to the free energy differences between states, and small variations easily lead to quite dramatic changes in $\Phi_T$.
 Figure \ref{fig:yield_scan} shows the dependence of the triplet yield with respect to the free energy of the $\ct$ state, which was varied while keeping all other state energies constant.
 This analysis is especially revealing when considering that the typical error of EOM-CCSD is of 0.1 $e$V - 0.3 $e$V, and in charge-transfer excitations, this error has been reported to be systematically positive.
 Looking at the trends in Fig. \ref{fig:yield_scan}, it can be seen that a uniform redshift of this magnitude in $\Delta F_{\ct,S_0}$ would result in a significant reduction of triplet yield in ACN, while that in TOL would remain fairly large, leading to values that are in much better agreement with experiment.
+Fig. \ref{fig:yield_scan} ultimately reveals that the reliability of electronic excitation energies remains one of the biggest challenges for the quantitative description of excited state dynamics.
+However, it also confirms that the \textit{qualitative} solvent effects predicted by our framework are robust to moderate changes in the electronic excitations energies.